San Diego–Tijuana: Tourism

-Many large luxury hotels line the San Diego Bay and coast at Playas de Tijuana.
-The Bay and its marinas are surrounded by more than fifteen hotels while historic buildings such as the Hotel del Coronado and Rosarito Beach Hotel lie on the Coronado Peninsula and Rosarito coast.
+Many large luxury hotels line San Diego Bay and the coast of Playas de Tijuana.
+The bay and its marinas are surrounded by more than fifteen hotels while historic buildings such as Hotel del Coronado and Rosarito Beach Hotel lie on the Coronado peninsula and Rosarito coast.
 In Playas, Baja Mar, and Baja Malibu, several luxury hotels and condominiums can be found lining the coast in customary beach resort fashion, including Park Towers and AQUA condominiums.

 Cross-border Trade & NAFTA

 The North American Free Trade Agreement has a great influence on transborder trade in the San Diego–Tijuana economy.
 Of all the goods exchanged to the north 20% transported are destined for San Diego, 60% are destined for other California counties, and the remaining 20% are destined to other American states.
 The metropolitan economy has become increasingly integrated as the NAFTA process has reduced trade and investment barriers which facilitates the trade and extensive sales services via cross-border exchange.
 San Diego–Tijuana is a critical commercial link to the United States.
 In Tijuana, companies that have established assembly plants in industrial parks referred to as maquiladoras include Sony, Toyota, Samsung, Kodak, Matsushita/Panasonic, Nabisco, Philips, Pioneer, Plantronics, Pall Corporation, Tara Labs, and Sanyo, while San Diego supports the expansion of its own industrial parks in Otay Mesa.
 Additionally some of these companies, such as Samsung, source the development of items locally.

 Even prior to the implementation of NAFTA, Tijuana was home to many businesses selling products and services at a lower rate than in the United States.
 Today businesses such as auto detailing, medical services, dentistry and plastic surgery are heavily marketed and located near Tijuana's border with San Diego.
 In addition, there are high-tech firms and telemarketing companies, including Medtronic Inc., in the city.
 This influx of companies is drawing skilled people from the United States with technical trades and college degrees to Tijuana transforming the city economy into a knowledge-based one.